 Simply follow the path down to the beach and get ready to snorkel.
 However, this is a snorkel area for more advanced snorkelers and if you are a novice then you should avoid this area for some time because it can be dangerous.

-This snorkeling spot is good for beginners.
-Be sure to arrive early or you’ll find a full parking lot and nowhere to park.
+This snorkeling spot is good for beginners because it’s protected by the reef.
 If you’re lucky, you might even spot green sea turtles.

 Discover a New Spot

 While there are a lot of specific locations where snorkeling is known to be especially great, there are also a lot of unknown snorkel areas that are still being discovered, or hidden areas that only a few people know about.
 So, if you are interested in snorkeling in a particular area ask about the surf, the safety, water clarity, and then give it a shot!

 Also, as you are snorkeling in different locations you will come across many other snorkel fans that will be happy to share some great snorkel locations with you.
 The entire Kauai coastline is amazing and no matter where you choose to snorkel you will certainly enjoy the underwater beauty.

 You can take these Kauai snorkel tips and check out these various locations or you can look for some on your own.
 There are so many places to snorkel in Kauai that you can’t make one single list.
 These are just a few of the known areas that are great and this is a fantastic list for tourists.